This classic creme caramel is so easy to make and needs very little ingredients! Silky oven baked eggs, sugar and milk: a fantastic dessert!

 - 1 vanilla bean

-Pour the custard on top of the caramel In the ramekins.
-Place them in a baking dish and fill it the dish with water to make a bain marie water bath.
+7) Pour the custard on top of the caramel In the ramekins.
+Place them in a baking dish.
+Fill it the dish with water (bain marie).

-Remove the ramekins from the oven and let them cool down for a full hour.
-After that let the creme caramel set in the fridge overnight or for 4 hours minimum.
+9) Remove the ramekins from the oven.
+Let them cool down for an hour.
+Then let the creme caramel set in the fridge overnight or for 4 hours minimum.